bmoscon/cryptofeed/docs/exchange.md

 ## Adding a new Feed class
 The first step is to define a new class, with the `Feed` class as the parent.
-By convention new feeds go into new modules, so the class definition will go in the `huobi` module within `cryptofeed.exchange`.
+By convention, new feeds go into new modules, so the class definition will go in the `huobi` module within `cryptofeed.exchange`.

 ```python